Family Law Lawyer Rockland County, NJ

 New York offers several divorce grounds, including fault and no-fault options.
 No-fault divorce is based on the grounds of an “irretrievable breakdown” of the marriage, and it is the most commonly used ground.
 To pursue a no-fault divorce, you and your spouse must have lived separately for at least one year and demonstrate that the marriage has irretrievably broken down.

-Fault-based grounds for divorce in New York include adultery, abandonment, imprisonment, cruel and inhuman treatment, and more.
+Fault-based grounds for divorce in New York include adultery, abandonment, imprisonment, cruel and inhumane treatment, and more.
 Understanding the specific grounds applicable to your situation is essential, as they can affect the legal process and outcomes.

 Property Division